 Many experts say that carefully editing your book is one of the most important things you need to do before publishing your book.
 Ask beta readers, family, or friends to read your work and look for editing mistakes.
 Ask for their feedback on the character arc and plot development.
 Hire a professional editor, if you can afford it.
 Listen to their feedback, and make changes.

 Then read through the book again yourself.
 I do my final read by using a print version of the book.
 I always catch new errors in a print copy that I never see on my computer.
-In order to get a print copy, I upload the preliminary interior and cover files to CreateSpace and order a copy to be mailed to me.
-(During this proof stage, make certain that you do not enable distribution to Amazon!
-Just approve distribution to your CreateSpace eStore.)
+In order to get a print copy, I upload the preliminary interior and cover files to KDP and order a copy to be mailed to me.
+(During this proof stage, make certain that you do not enable distribution to Amazon!)

 When I read through the print version, I make changes within the Word doc as I go.